Skip to content

 4. Initial Launch

-Now access the HTTP endpoint from a web browser: image Press "Check" and launch the test app.
-That’s it!
-Now you can create a new class and start developing your own abap2UI5 apps.
+Now open the HTTP endpoint in your web browser: image Press check and launch the test app.
+That's it!
+You're ready to create your own abap2UI5 apps – just create a new class and start coding.

 Security